You are contacting

 iii) the decision was rendered in violation of fundamental principles of Swiss procedural law, such as the right to be heard;iv) proceedings on the same matter and involving the same parties were first initiated in Switzerland.

-Consequently, PILA provisions can, in certain cases, prevent the recognition and enforcement of UK judgments which would otherwise be enforceable under the Lugano Convention creating additional uncertainty for parties seeking to enforce in Switzerland.
+Consequently, PILA provisions can, in certain cases, prevent the recognition and enforcement of UK judgments that would otherwise be enforceable under the Lugano Convention creating additional uncertainty for parties seeking to enforce in Switzerland.
 For example, it is possible that the Swiss Court may determine under Swiss Law that the English Court did not have jurisdiction when the English Court has concluded that it did.
 This is a key departure from the position under the Lugano Convention which was based on the principle that the jurisdiction of the originating Court was not subject to review as a condition of enforcement.[xii]

 It is likely that the enforcement of UK freezing injunctions preventing the disposal of assets worldwide would be refused by Swiss courts under the PILA provisions.
 Where the Lugano Convention allows for the recognition and enforcement of all judgments which are enforceable in the member state where the decision was rendered, PILA provisions require judgments to be final in order to be enforceable.